Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Preliminaries

 For an optimal solution $x^*$ of Problem \eqref{eq:minmaxconv} the corresponding optimal solution $\x{1},\ldots ,\x{n}$ of Problem (M$^3(n)$) can be calculated in polynomial time, if we can linearly optimize over $X$ in polynomial time; see \cite{grotschel2012geometric,buchheim2016min} for more details.

 Problem \eqref{eq:minmaxconv} is a convex problem, since the objective function $f(x):= \max_{c\in U} c^\top x$ is convex and $\conv{X}$ is a convex set.
 Unfortunately for many classical combinatorial problems no outer-description of polynomial size for $\conv{X}$ is known.
-Nevertheless the authors in \cite{buchheim2016min} prove that Problem \eqref{eq:minmaxconv} and therefore the min-max-min robust problem can be solved in polynomial time if the underlying deterministic problem \eqref{eq:min} can be solved in polynomial time which is stated in the theorem below.
-We say in the following that we have a \textit{linear minimization oracle} for a set $S\subseteq\R^n$, if we have a procedure which returns an optimal solution of

-for any cost vector $c\in\Q^n$ in constant runtime.
-We assume that the returned solution always has polynomial size in the size of the input cost vector $c$.
-The equivalent definition holds for maximization problems.

-\begin{theorem}[\cite{buchheim2016min}] Let $\eps\in (0,1)\cap\Q$ and $k\ge n$.
-Assume that~$U$ is a non-empty convex set for which we have a linear maximization oracle and $\|c\|\le M$ holds for all $c\in U$.
-Given a linear minimization oracle for $X$, we can solve Problem~\eqref{eq:minmaxmin} up to an additive error of at most~$\eps$ in time polynomial in $n$ and the encoding lengths of $M$ and $\eps$. \end{theorem} The latter theorem states that, if we can linearly maximize over $U$ in polynomial time and if we can linearly minimize over $X$ in polynomial time, then we can solve the min-max-min robust problem in polynomial time.
+Nevertheless the authors in \cite{buchheim2016min} prove that Problem \eqref{eq:minmaxconv} and therefore the min-max-min robust problem can be solved in polynomial time if the underlying deterministic problem \eqref{eq:min} can be solved in polynomial time.
+More precisely the theorem states that, if we can linearly maximize over $U$ in polynomial time and if we can linearly minimize over $X$ in polynomial time, then we can solve the min-max-min robust problem in polynomial time.
 However the proof in \cite{buchheim2016min} is not constructive, i.e. no implementable algorithm with a polynomial runtime guarantee is presented.
 Instead the authors present a column-generation algorithm to solve Problem \eqref{eq:minmaxmin} for $k\ge n$ where iteratively the deterministic problem \eqref{eq:min} and an adversary problem over $U$ is solved.
 They show that this algorithm is very efficient on random instances of the knapsack problem and the shortest path problem.
 Furthermore the same algorithm was used successfully in \cite{eufinger2020robust} for the min-max-min version of the capacitated vehicle routing problem.
-We will adapt this algorithm to find good heuristic solutions and calculate strong lower bounds for Problem \eqref{eq:minmaxmin} for any $k$ which can be used in our branch~\&~bound method presented in Section \ref{sec:branchandbound}.
+We will adapt this algorithm to find good approximate solutions and calculate strong lower bounds for Problem \eqref{eq:minmaxmin} for any $k$.